gentle-weapons/psc-ai/README.md

 3. Add local environment variables:

-The fully deployed project uses the Supabase environment variables set in Railway.
+The fully deployed project uses Supabase and Google reCAPTCHA environment variables set in Railway.

 To test the project locally, you need to create a `.env.local` file, and set the following environment variables:

 - NEXT_PUBLIC_SUPABASE_URL
 - NEXT_PUBLIC_SUPABASE_ANON_KEY
+- NEXT_PUBLIC_RECAPTCHA_SITE_KEY

-You'll need a Supabase project.
-Once created, run the below SQL in the SQL Editor to set up the required table (unless using the actual team Supabase project).
+You'll need a Supabase project (unless using the actual team Supabase project).
+Once created, run the below SQL in the SQL Editor to set up the required table.
 You can find your environment variable values under Project Settings → API.

 The following database schema is used: